Tekki/sql-ledger/doc/api.md

 ## Prerequisites

 In both approaches scripts that run in the SQL-Ledger infrastructure are called.
-The client that makes these calls must be able to store SQL-Ledger's authentication cookie.

-The following code is written in Perl, but the same method can be used in other languages, for example in Python with the module BeautifulSoap.
-It is even possible to make simple API calls in the browser or in the with `curl` or `wget`.
+The following code is written in Perl, but the same method can be used in other languages, for example in Python or in PowerShell.
+It is even possible to make simple API calls in the browser, with `curl` or `wget`.

 To run the examples, two, respectively three additional Perl modules have to be installed with